Society of Authors ZAiKS

 The organization represents artists and composers with the mission of "defending their copyright rights".
 It has been subject to some criticism, for example for claiming rights to collect royalties for artists who are not its members, as well as for monopolistic practices.
 At one point the organization declared that it wants to collect royalties for works distributed under free licenses, but has since withdrawn from that position.
+Andrzej Wlast was vice president until 1939.